-From the Caribbean to Cornwall: Judi and her family have returned from Grenada in the West Indies and added their own character and flavour to Falmouth Lodge Backpackers.
-They are becoming established as a friendly and comfortable hostel welcoming more than just backpackers to enjoy all that Cornwall has to offer.
+From the Caribbean to Cornwall: Judi and her family returned from Grenada in the West Indies seven years ago adding their own character and flavour to Falmouth Lodge Backpackers.
+They are now well established as a friendly and comfortable hostel welcoming more than just backpackers to enjoy all that Cornwall has to offer.

 What Else Does Falmouth Have to Offer?

 Falmouth’s beautiful natural harbour provides a picturesque background to the main street of charming shops, galleries, restaurants, cafés and pubs; with great opportunities to sample Cornish cream teas, home made pasties, fresh local seafood and locally brewed real ales.

 An eclectic mix of live music and fringe theatre can be found in tucked away venues on most nights

 We have wonderful waters to explore and a wide variety of watersports on offer – sea kayaking, sailing, surfing, fishing, diving and paddleboarding.

 Its an ideal base to explore Cornwall – the rugged north coast, only 30 mins away with it’s mining history and its surf – to the beautiful, unspoiled Helford and Lizard on the south coast; Ferries to St Mawes and the Roseland; Eden Project; the Lost Gardens of Heligan, Land’s End and the Minnack Theatre; the Tate Gallery at St Ives, Falmouth Art Gallery.

 Some Of The GREAT Things About Staying With Us